m-shimizu/RoboCup2016RVRL_Demo/README.md

     * https://github.com/m-shimizu/RoboCup2016RVRL_FieldModels
     * models from https://github.com/m-shimizu/RoboCupRescuePackage

-## Robots
+## Robots.
-You can use pioneer3at robot.
+You can use the pioneer3at robot.
 It has a camera and a hokuyo laser range finder.
-In this demo, automatically 4 pioneer3at robots are spawned.
+In this demo, automatically 4 pioneer3at robots will be spawned.
-You can see topics which are published from robots by a ros command "rostopic list".
+You can see topics which will be published from robots with a ros command "rostopic list".

+## Controling robots with joy stick.
+For this demo, I prepared a ros package "teleop_joy".
+With teleop_joy, you can controll a robot by using a game coontoller.
+You can use just only the left analog stick.

 ## How to setup.
     $ cd